Skip to main content

 Audience activity

-The Audience activity report shows how each subscription interacted with a specific message.
-Results are grouped into categories so you can quickly see how recipients engaged.
+The Audience activity report shows how each Subscription interacted with a specific message.
+Results are grouped into categories so you can diagnose delivery issues, measure engagement, identify unsubscribes tied to a specific message, and segment audiences for retargeting or export.

 Audience activity screenshot